ArmashXD/dropper/README.md

-This repo is somewhat functionality complete — PRs and issues welcome!
+This project is some what complete — PRs and issues welcome!

 ---